Ken Irvin

-Kenneth Pernell Irvin (born July 11, 1972) is an American former professional football defensive back who played for eleven seasons in the National Football League (NFL) for the Buffalo Bills, New Orleans Saints, and Minnesota Vikings.
+Kenneth Pernell Irvin (born July 11, 1972) is an American former professional football player who was a defensive back for 11 seasons in the National Football League (NFL) for the Buffalo Bills, New Orleans Saints, and Minnesota Vikings.
 He was selected by the Bills in the fourth round of the 1995 NFL draft.
-He played college football at the University of Memphis, which is where he became affiliated with Phi Beta Sigma fraternity.
+He played college football for the Memphis Tigers, which is where he became affiliated with Phi Beta Sigma fraternity.